even4void/aliquote/content/post/fisher-yates-shuffling.md

 {{% alert note %}}
 <small>[2021-04-13]</small><br>
-This post was originally drafted on 2020-09-17, but it has been considerably revised and it now covers different sampling techniques.
+This post was originally drafted on 2020-09-17.
+It has been slightly edited and it will eventually get revised in the future.
+For now, it will stay unfinished.
 {{% /alert %}}

 [^1]: Durstenfeld, R., Algorithm 235: Random Permutation, *Communications of the ACM*, 7(7), 1964.
 [PDF](https://dl.acm.org/doi/pdf/10.1145/364520.364540)